skarlekar/rambolite/README.md

 ## Initialize compute nodes on AWS
 Create five EC2 instances on AWS using the Ubuntu 16.04 AMI.
+Each instance should be a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NDc0MzczMSwtMjgyMTk4ODAsLTU3Mj
+eyJoaXN0b3J5IjpbLTkxNDAzMTY2MiwtMjgyMTk4ODAsLTU3Mj
 YyNDYxOV19
 -->